jgmailly/jgmailly.github.io/_teaching/artificial_intelligence.md

 category: Bachelor
 ---

+I was in charge of this course at Université Paris Cité.

 This course, destined to students in the third year of our Bachelor in Computer Science program (L3), presents basic notions in different subfields of Artificial Intelligence: